gefs-plugins/cesium-server/README.md

 # cesium-server
-Local aircraft testing on Cesium GEFS
+Local aircraft testing on GeoFS
 ----
-This allows you to run a server for GEFS from your local aircraft files.
+This allows you to run a server for GeoFS from your local aircraft files.

 Before running this, you'll need to install [Node.js](http://nodejs.org).

 After doing that, open a terminal/command prompt in this directory:

  - `npm install`
- - `npm run gefs`
+ - `npm run geofs`

-You should now have a working aircraft server for GEFS!
+You should now have a working aircraft server for GeoFS!
-Place the files for your aircraft in the folder `testing/aircraft`.
+Create as many folders as you like in `testing/` and put aircraft files in those folders

 > Original Author: Karl Cheng